occipital/django-content-settings/docs/index.md

 the code above defines a variable `TITLE`, with type `SimpleString` and default value `Songs`.

 - **Migrate**.
-In order to be able to edit data in Django Admin
+In order to be able to edit *raw value* in Django Admin

 ```bash
 $ python manage.py migrate
 ```

-_Technically, you can use variable in code even without migration.
-The migration is need to make variable editable in admin panel_
+Technically, you can *use setting* in code even without migration.
+The migration is need to make setting editable in admin panel

 - **Use it in your project**.
 That is it.
-You can the variable `TITLE` in your code.
+You can *use setting* `TITLE` in your code.

 ```python